 Complementary therapies tend to focus on the whole person, not just the cancer.
 They are used alongside conventional medical treatments, while alternative therapies are used in place of conventional treatments.

 Many people use complementary therapies to help them feel better and cope with cancer and its treatment.
 This is also true for people who are dying with cancer.
-Complementary therapies may help you relax and reduce anxiety, and manage symptoms such as pain.
+Complementary therapies may help you relax and reduce anxiety, and manage symptoms such as pain and nausea.

 Alternative therapies are often promoted as cancer cures, and family members, friends or even strangers may suggest you try them when you explain your prognosis.
 Unlike conventional medical treatments, alternative therapies have not been scientifically tested, so there is no proof they stop cancer growing or spreading.
 They can be very expensive and could interfere with other medicines.